microsoft/adaptive_cloud_community/README.md

 | 📅 Upcoming meetup calendar invite | [Download the _ics_ file](https://1drv.ms/u/s!ApeID0DmHjgfn21ruEnDrXcE0rEQ?e=lxfRJf)
 <!-- | 🎤 Azure Hybrid Community AMA (Twitter Spaces) | [Join Ask Me Anything (AMA)](./TwitterSpaces.md) -->

-> **NOTE**: If you are using Outlook for Mac, you may have trouble adding the invite to your calendar.
+> **NOTE**: If you use Outlook for Mac, you may have trouble adding the invite to your calendar.
 In order to avoid issues, follow the steps below:

 1. Download the _.ics_ file
 2. Open Outlook for the web